joostflick/frontend-data/README.md

 ## What does my application do?

 Make a get request to the oba api, and uses the data received to draw a bar chart displaying the absolute values, along with a pie chart that shows the percentual values.
+It also draws a second bar chart to display just one language over the years.

 The bar chart visualizes the amount of books per language for a certain time period.
 The pie chart visualizes the distribution between those languages.

 This gives the user an insight on the change over time both in the amount of books and the distribution between languages.

+The main functionality should work with all sorts of different queries, and my ultimate goal was to make it possible for the user to do his/her own searches.

+This would make for a tool on which the user can check the popularity of a certain term over time, and how that popularity is distributed across different languages.

+Because I didn't have the time to implement this the app now uses a example query: website.

 ## What's the story